The most popular approach to executive-level selling is the least effective, according to behavioral research from DecisionLabs and Corporate Visions.

 What’s the Best Approach for Executive-Level Selling?

 Which approach is best for executive-level sales conversations?
-Prior research from Corporate Visions has the answer.
+Prior research from DecisionLabs and Corporate Visions has the answer.

 An earlier study, conducted with a nearly identical executive panel as this research, examined the messaging approach that persuaded executives to move forward with a proposal in a meeting.
 In that study, a message that introduced a provocative, Unconsidered Need was consistently the most effective approach.

-We call this the Why Now Story Model.
+We call this the Why Now story.
 Here’s a breakdown of each step in the Why Now message framework:

 Present a business issue rooted in external trends and factors the executive will identify with and connect back to their strategic initiatives;